 Why "progressives" so stubbornly cling to such a benign view of Islam is unclear.
-I suppose it's part wishful thinking or a result of humanist sentiment, or perhaps due to the influence of writers who assure us that Islamic doctrine is, in fact, benign.
+I suppose it's part wishful thinking or a result of humanist sentiment, or perhaps due to the influence of writers who assure us that Islamic doctrine is, in fact, peaceful.

 Yet, if one is to judge Islam by its works, the picture that emerges is anything but comforting.
-Historically, Islam has persecuted non-Muslims each and every time it has held a plurality.
-Where Mulsims dominate(d), but did not persecute others, it was generally a result of colonial or dictatorial powers that held them in check.
-There are no exceptions.
+Historically, Islam has persecuted non-Muslims virtually each and every time it has held a plurality.
+Where Muslims dominate(d), but did not persecute others, was generally a result of colonial or dictatorial powers that held them in check.
+There are few exceptions.
 It is a fact which stands to this very day.
-Even in Turkey, which is often held up as a positive example, non-Muslims have lived a tentative existence.
-Turkey may yet prove to be the first fully human rights respecting Islamic state ... but it is too soon to tell at this point, given her recent checkered past and reliance on military intervention to hold fundamentalism at bay.
+Even in Turkey, which is often held up as a positive example, non-Muslims have lived a tentative existence (and not that long ago suffered horrifically under the Turkomans).
+In fact, recent events in Turkey see it sliding ever more into the arms of Muslim fundamentalists.

-Nevertheless, it is clear that whenever Islam becomes the dominant religion, non-Muslims become targets of persecution.
+Essentially, it is a general rule that whenever Islam becomes the dominant religion, non-Muslims become targets of persecution.
 Finding exceptions to this rule is a challenge.

 There may be any number of reasons why Islam is so uncompromisingly supremacist, but one reason stands out among all others.
 That is the fact that the foundational texts of Islam are supremacist in the extreme ... to the point of advocating violence as the main form of enforcement.
 To read about Muhammad, whose example all Muslims are required to follow, is to read about a brutal chauvinist who used murder, deceit, theft and all kind of barbaric means to pursue his agenda.
 Furthermore, he took the chauvinism common in his time and expanded on it, making Christian chauvinism of the era pale in comparison.

 Compare this to Christianity.
 Anyone at all familiar with Christian foundational texts (culminating in the New Testament), understands immediately that Christianity is by and large a pacifist religion.
 Christian foundational texts focus on spirituality and are almost completely devoid of political guidance.
 Christian foundations can best be described as "turn the other cheek".
 Muslim foundations can best be described as "smite the unbelievers."

 To understand the difference between the two, one must understand the historic context in which each came into being.

 Christianity came into being under the reality of Imperial Rome.
 Early Christians could not conceive of life apart from Roman dominance.
 As a result, the religion offers virtually nothing in the way of political instruction.
 Literally, it leaves the "sorting out" to God in the afterlife.
-For example, the ordering of punishment for "sin" is a matter to be dealt with between the sinner and God when the sinner dies; no earthly “legal” remedy is offered.
+For example, the ordering of punishment for "sin" is a matter to be dealt with between the sinner and God when the sinner dies; very little earthly “legal” remedy is offered.
 Roman law was so over arching, that to suggest any form of material reward, sanction, or other, would have been to challenge Roman law and order.
 Furthermore, there was no chance, even remotely, of expanding Christianity using the sword ... so early Christians expanded the religion using the persuasion of ideas, good works, and a message that promised eternal life based on belief in Christ.
 Early Christians focused on the example of their prophet, Jesus Christ, who set about as pacifist an example as could be.
 His primary tenet was, "the greatest of these is love".
 His most violent act, the driving out of money changers from the temple.

 Moderate Muslim reformers have no such reality.
 There is no "peaceful" Islam to return to.
 Muslims who value modern notions of human rights and liberty must work counter to their prophet, they must, in fact, reject his example.
 They have no "Jesus" to follow.
 Their prophet is a barbaric sadist.
 Their early texts are a prescription for human rights abuses, for war, and for utter and total domination of others.
 There early deeds are conquest, pillage, and the subjugation of all their neighbours.
 Islam was born of war and violence.
-Since there is no peaceful Islam for reformers to go back to, it can be argued that true Muslims are those we Westerners call radicals, for they seek the supremacist Islam of Muhammad and are truly not radicals at all; while in reality the actual "radicals" are those who seek to reform Islam into something more compatible with the Western ideals of liberty and freedom.
+Since there is no peaceful Islam for reformers to go back to, it can be argued that truly devout Muslims are those we Westerners wrongly call radicals ( al quaida, ISIS), for they seek the supremacist Islam of Muhammad and are truly not radicals at all; while in reality the actual "radicals" are those who seek to reform Islam into something more compatible with Western ideals of liberty and freedom.
 Islam that conforms to Western notions of human liberty is radical; Islam that is violently supremacist is traditional.